 How common is syphilis?

 Since 1999 there has been a big rise in syphilis infections in the UK.
+Gay and bisexual men made up over two-thirds of all syphilis diagnoses in 2016.
 But many men might remain untreated because they don’t know they have it.

 What causes syphilis?